madnemesio/profile/README.md

 # Profile
-As a full-stack developer with 3+ years of experience, he built and maintained scalable web applications using Node.js, Express.js and React.
+As a Cloud engineer with 10+ years of experience, I have built and maintained scalable web applications using Node.js, Express.js and React.
 My passion lies in optimizing application performance and creating exceptional user experiences.
 In my last project, I developed an e-commerce platform that allowed a small business to increase its sales by 20% in the first quarter.

 I am an expert in the design and development of RESTful APIs, integration with relational and non-relational databases, and deployment in the cloud using AWS.
 Additionally, I have a solid understanding of TypeScript and am familiar with testing tools like Jest and Cypress.
 I am a great collaborator and enjoy working in agile teams.
 I am looking for a new challenge in a company where I can apply my skills and contribute to the growth of a product.